jotak/prometheus_http_sd/README.md

 An "extension" of Prometheus _file_sd_, listening for HTTP requests on port 9091.

+Exemple of use: side-car container for Prometheus pod in Kubernetes.

 * **PUT /target?host=xxx**
 Add given host as a Prometheus target to scrape